-1. The paper setter will set a first compulsory question comprising of 6 to 10 sub parts (short questions), covering the entire syllabus and two questions (with/without parts) from each unit.
-The examinee will attempt five questions in all, along with the compulsory question (with all it sub parts), selecting one question from each unit.
-All Questions will carry equal marks, i.e., 14 marks each.
+1. The paper setter will set two question (with /without parts) from each of the four units, a ninth compulsory question comprising of 6 to 10 sub parts, covering the entire syllabus.
+The examinee will attempt 5 questions in all, along with the compulsory question (with all it subparts), selecting one question from each unit.

-2. The use of programmable devices such as programmable calculators etc. is not allowed during the exam.
-Sharing of materials will not be permitted during examination.
+2. The use of programmable devices such as programmable calculators, etc is not allowed during the exam.

-3. A specific note shall be inserted in relevant question paper where ever the use of graph papers, semi-log papers, steam tables,etc.shall be allowed during the examination.
+3..
+A specific note shall be inserted in relevant question paper where ever the use of graph papers, semi-log papers, steam tables, etc. shall be allowed during the examination.